Person walking down a sunlit path surrounded by trees at sunrise

 Common Symptoms Associated With BPD

-The symptoms of BPD affect how interpersonal relationships, behaviors, and self-image are.
+The symptoms of BPD affect interpersonal relationships, behaviors, and self-image.
 BPD is commonly diagnosed in adolescence to early adulthood.
 The symptoms are usually more intense during young adulthood and often reduce as you age.
-People diagnosed with BPD have the following symptoms:
+People diagnosed with BPD may have the following symptoms:

 When it’s time to seek acute psychiatric care, some may not know what level of care they need.
 Often, the level of care necessary to stabilize the symptoms of BPD is inpatient psychiatric care.
-Ocean View provides inpatient psychiatric care at our psych unit for acute symptoms that require medical and psychiatric monitoring.
+Ocean View provides several treatment options, including inpatient psychiatric care for acute symptoms that require medical and psychiatric monitoring.

 Inpatient Psychiatric Care